 “I grew up!”

 Even without any description or names, reading that dialog tells you that these two have known each other a long time, that they used to be close (perhaps even romanticaly involved), and now they are less friendly.
-I may never reveal more about the past experiences between these two characters, but I know how they met, how long they were together, how they spent their time together, and how they had their falling out.
+I may never reveal more about the past experiences between these two characters, but I know how they met, how long they were close, how they spent their time together, and how they had their falling out.

 Usually I’m pretty good about not letting the backstory over shadow the current action.
 But not always.
 Especially if I get some characters together in a scene who are very talkative.
 The dialog can go on and on for a while, if I let them.